Cavendish Avenue

 Cavendish Avenue is a street in St John's Wood, London, England.

-Cavendish Avenue runs north to south from Circus Road to Wellington Place, and is parallel to Wellington Road to the west.
-At its southern end lie the grounds of Lord's Cricket Ground.
+Cavendish Avenue runs north to south from Circus Road to Wellington Place, and is parallel to Wellington Road to the east.
+At its southern end lies Lord's Cricket Ground.
+The street is named after the Cavendish family, who were prominent landowners in the area.

 Number 7 has been Paul McCartney's London home since he bought it in April 1965 for £40,000, from Desmond O'Neill, a doctor.
 It lies close to Abbey Road Studios.

+Another notable resident was Billy Fury who lived at Number 1.